qor/qor-example/README.md

 * main.go starts the webserver and additionally contains the routes right now.
 In a bigger project you would put them probably somewhere like `app/config/routes.go`
 * Static files are served from `public`. `public/system` is where the `qor/medialibrary` puts files related to your resources - eg. an uploaded image

-NB: The symlinks (public, templates) are here so that we can reuse them in later parts of a tutorial.

 ### Admin